pkb/obsidian-extensions-list/plugins/visual-crossing-weather.md

 #### **Units of measurement**
 Select from the dropdown United States, Metric, United Kingdom, or Base

 Note: Base returns temperatures in degrees Kelvin, not very useful in this application

+#### **Language**
+Select from the dropdown list your prefered language

+Available languages - Arabic, Bulgarian, Chinese, Czech, Danish, Dutch, English, Farsi, Finnish, French, German, Greek Modern, Hebrew, Hungarian, Italian, Japanese, Korean, Polish, Portuguese, Russian, Serbian, Slovakian, Spanish, Swedish, Turkish, Ukrainian, Vietnamese

+Note: This only changes the text returned by the API.
+You will need to change the default templates text to your desired language.

 #### **Exclude template folder**
 You must add your templates folder here.
-Not doing so would result in all defined weather templates being replaced with weather data.
-There is an optional second exclude folder which could be useful for your scripts folder.
-This second one is optional.
+Not doing so would result in all defined weather templates in that folder being replaced with weather data.
+There is an optional second exclude folder which could be useful for your scripts folder or a secondary templates folder location.

 #### **Update frequency**
 Time interval for updating the current weather information that is displayed in the statusbar and [DIV's](#dynamic-weather-using-divs) (10, 15, 20, 30 or 60 minutes).
 How often the weather data is actually updated is dependent on the weather stations near your location.
 I Recommend setting this to 10 to 30 minutes.
 The weather stations near you are not likely to update in a shorter time than that.